Generic name: LISDEXAMFETAMINE DIMESYLATE 10mg

 - Swallow VYVANSE capsules whole, or

-- Open capsules and empty and mix the entire contents in a glass of water.
-If the contents include any compacted powder, a spoon may be used to break apart the powder in the water.
-The content should be stirred until completely dispersed.
-Consume the full glass of water immediately.
+- Open capsules, empty and mix the entire contents with yogurt, water, or orange juice.
+If the contents of the capsule include any compacted powder, a spoon may be used to break apart the powder.
+The contents should be mixed until completely dispersed.
+Consume the entire mixture immediately.
 It should not be stored.
-The active ingredient dissolves completely once dispersed; however, a film containing the inactive ingredients may remain in the glass once the water is consumed.
+The active ingredient dissolves completely once dispersed; however, a film containing the inactive ingredients may remain in the glass or container once the mixture is consumed.
 Do not take anything less than one capsule per day, and a single capsule should not be divided.

 The recommended starting dose is 30 mg once daily in the morning in patients ages 6 and above.
 Dosage may be adjusted in increments of 10 mg or 20 mg at approximately weekly intervals up to maximum dose of 70 mg/day.
 Patients may be maintained on their optimal dose [see Clinical Studies (14.1)].